|

 Autographed copies are available directly from the author.
 Email her at designinart@gmail.com

-Margot is now listed in Who's Who in American Women, in addition to her long-time listing in Who's Who in American Art, and is listed in the 2008 edition of Who's Who in America. |
+In addition to her long-time listing in Who's Who in American Art, Margot is listed in the 2008, 2009, and 2010 editions Who's Who in America. |

 |